prerak20code/Ayush-Portal/readme.md

 ```

 ### Step 4: Run the Server now
-- *Use all commands in root diectory*
+- *Use all commands in root directory*

 #### To run both Frontend & Backend
 ```